-Whether your idea is for a small independent shop or the next Uber, you are going to need money to make the idea a reality.
-Fortunately, you’re in luck because there is a range of startup financing source available to you that will suit every size or type of business.
+Whether your idea is for a small independent shop or the next Uber, you are going to need money to make it a reality.
+Fortunately, there is a range of startup funding sources available to you that will suit every size or type of business.

-Below is our selection of the most accessible ways in which a startup can raise money.
-But before deciding which is appropriate, there are a few questions you should ask yourself:
+Below is our selection of the most common ways in which a startup can raise money.

 Bootstrapping your startup means launching without the help of outside capital.
 You’re basically starting out with your own money, using for example your savings, and you build your company and manage costs through the cashflow your business generates.

 The benefit of bootstrapping is that you keep control of your company.
 Since you don’t have any outside investors, you also don’t need to give away a stake in your company, nor do you have to live up to outside expectations.
 You can decide all on your own which direction to take your company in, and ultimately, the success of your business comes down to you and the people you hire to help.

 The downside of bootstrapping is that you don’t get the outside influence.
 As great as it is to have autonomy and maintain control, outside investors or stakeholders bring with them knowledge, network and support – all which can have a huge impact on your growth, development, and chance of success.
 Plus, you get to share some of the stresses and workload, as the people who have invested in you will want to help you succeed.

 - Recommended reading: the beginner’s guide to startup bootstrapping – learn more about the pros and cons and how to actually go about bootstrapping your startup.

 Raising money from friends and family is exactly what it sounds like: friends and family financing your startup.
 Friends and family financing can be an attractive solution to getting your business started.
 They know you, they most likely know your idea, and they may be more inclined to take a chance on you than an angel investor, venture capitalist or bank.